 Multicultural Leadership Experience (Cohort Program)

-- Engage up to 20 undergraduate students in a leadership learning cohort with synchronous and asynchronous content;
+- Engage up to 18 undergraduate and graduate students in a leadership learning cohort with in-person and asynchronous content;

-- Enhance participants’ leader identity and leadership capacity;
+- Enhancing participants’ leader identity and leadership capacity using an identity-conscious lens and student development theories;

-Based on the belief that leadership is learned through experience, education, and reflection– MLE will focus on leadership development through a multicultural lens, create a dynamic virtual learning environment, and invite UMBC students to learn with and from UMBC faculty, staff, and alumni.
-Registration for the MLE 2022 Cohort will open in January 2022.
-To register, visit: tinyurl.com/mle2022
+Based on the belief that leadership is learned through experience, education, and reflection– MLCE will focus on leadership development through a multicultural lens, create a dynamic virtual learning environment, and invite UMBC students to learn from each other (and themselves) through the curriculum.

 Omicron Delta Kappa (OΔK)